drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-02/exercise.md

 Filename: contract.rs
 -->

-> Suddenly, SECTION 31's Jump Ring whirs to life!
+> SECTION 31's Jump Ring whirs to life.
 Oh no, this gravitational sensation.
-You feel like you're going to lose your lunch, which is super strange because you didn't even eat a lunch!
-Magically, you find yourself returned to your home planet...Well, sort of.
-What actually happens is you wake up in your regular bed.
+It's like you're going to lose your lunch (which is strange since you didn't eat a lunch).
+Suddenly, you find yourself returned to your home planet...Well, sort of.
+What actually happens is you wake up in your regular bed feeling sleepy.
 Was the `passport-token` blueprint just another strange cyborg fever dream?

-No time to worry about that now, wake yourself up.
+Wake yourself up.
 We're going to enable the two new state saving entry points in `contract.rs`, and since the NFT identity system in Portal won't work without contract addressses (for Potion and `passport-token`) we add these addresses to `instantiate`.

 After adding our new parameters, the messages for `instantiate` and `execute`, in Portal, look like this: